Rostom Chkheidze: Political career

 Though an academician, Rostom Chkheidze often made political statements throughout the years.
 A partisan of former President Zviad Gamsakhurdia, he applauded the 2011 decision to launch an investigative committee chaired by his son Konstantine Gamsakhurdia over his mysterious 1993 death.

 In 2020, he joined, along with his sister Nato Chkheidze, the State for the People party (SfP), an opposition group led by opera singer Paata Burchuladze that merged with the United National Movement, a party affiliated with former President Mikheil Saakashvili.
 In that year's parliamentary elections, he was 25th on the electoral list of the UNM-led bloc as a representative of SfP and won a seat in Parliament.
 Like other opposition MPs, he refused to recognize the election results after voter fraud allegations surfaced and entered the legislature only in May 2021 after a short-lived EU-facilitated agreement between the ruling Georgian Dream and the opposition.
 He is the Deputy Chairman of the Culture Committee and a member of the Education and Science Committee, as well as a member of Parliament's Ethics Council.

 A supporter of Saakashvili, he supports his release from prison and visited him upon his arrest in 2021.

 In January 2023, he presented a series of education reform proposals, including the introduction of financial literacy and civic education courses in high schools, increasing the salaries of countryside school staffs, reducing regional university tuition rates, and transforming public schools into local cultural centers open to the public.

+On May 17, 2023, Rostom Chkheidze and other SFP members left the Strength is in Unity parliamentary faction after breaking the faction's opposition to the confirmation of three nominees for the High Council of Justice who were seen by civil society groups as pro-governmental candidates.